 Rule #1: Make your letter easily “scannable”

 People are usually too busy to take the time to read through a long, dense email.
 Don’t model your email after what you learned in your Classic Literature class.
 The approach for business writing is to make your email a quick, easy read by applying these formatting techniques:

 - Use short paragraphs– no more than seven lines in any one paragraph (using an 8.5×11 Word document, Arial 11 font as a guide).
 Less than seven lines is better.

-- Use bullet points (e.g. like this).
+- Use bullet points.

-- Consider the use of sub-headings, as I do with this post.
+- Consider the use of sub-headings.

-Rule #4: Engage them with the Email Subject Line
+Rule #3: Engage them with the Email Subject Line

 The subject line is key to your email message being read if you don’t know the recipient.
 The more specific and relevant the subject line, the more likely the email will be read.
-“Hello” is NOT a good subject line.
+“Hello” is not a good subject line.
 Examples of good subject lines include:

 - Referred by Susan Smith, re: Latin American expansion